dennismstfc/Comparison-Finetuning-against-Adapter-Tuning/README.md

-# Experiment setup to examine the impact of adapter tuning of the BERT architecture with LexGLUE
+# Experimental setup to examine the impact of adapter tuning of the BERT architecture with LexGLUE